 Custody Interference (Texas)

-Custody interference is when one parent refuses to release their child to the other parent for their scheduled visitation time.
-Unfortunately it happens all too often (and has been exacerbated by the Corona pandemic) and is one of the many games played by “parents” post divorce/breakup.
-A cartoon I made discusses this in more detail:
+Custody interference is when one parent refuses to release their child to the other parent (not when they are 5 minutes late, caught in traffic, etc.) for their scheduled visitation time.
+Unfortunately, it happens all too often and is one of the many games played by “parents” post-divorce/breakup.

-- Download this visitation enforcement kit, which walks you through the hoops the court will have you jump through
+Download the visitation enforcement kit, which walks you through the hoops the court will have you jump through

 - Knock on the door/ensure that the other parent is aware that you are there to pick up the child and either